-- statistics at least weekly for the first 180 days of implementation.
-Data and information regarding call center statistics, including beneficiary questions and concerns, must be made available to CMS upon request. - 61.
-Auto-assignment Algorithm Review.
-The state must review the outcomes of the auto-assignment algorithm, and if an MCO is found to get a larger number of beneficiaries associated with no match to an existing provider relationship due to a more limited network, that MCO will not be able to receive as many auto-assignees until such time as the network has improved. - 62.
+- 64. Auto-assignment Algorithm Review.
+The state must review the outcomes of the autoassignment algorithm, and if an MCO is found to get a larger number of beneficiaries associated with no match to an existing provider relationship due to a more limited network, that MCO will not be able to receive as many auto-assignees until such time as the network has improved. - 65.
 Implementation Calls with the MCOs.
-During the first 30 days of incorporation of ID/DD (KS-0224) LTSS benefits into managed care, the state must hold calls at least 2 times a week with the MCOs to discuss any issues that arise.
+During the first 2 weeks of implementation of KanCare, the state must hold daily calls with the MCOs to discuss any issues that arise during that day.
 The calls should cover all MCO operations and determine plans for correcting any issues as quickly as possible.
-After the first 30 days, if it is found that the frequency of calls is no longer needed then the state can scale back the calls, but must maintain weekly calls for the first 90 days and bi-weekly calls for the next 90 days.
+After the first 2 weeks, if it is found that daily calls are no longer needed then the state can scale back the calls, but must maintain weekly calls for the first 90 days and bi-weekly calls for the next 90 days.
 After the first 180 days of the program, the state may move to the regular timeframe intended for meeting with each of the MCOs.
-CMS will require weekly reporting of issues encountered and plans for and status of resolution during the Program Implementation Beneficiary Protection conference calls specified in STC 75. - 63.
+CMS will require weekly reporting of issues encountered and plans for and status of resolution during the Program Implementation Beneficiary Protection conference calls specified in STC 77. - 66.
 State Review of Beneficiary Complaints, Grievances, and Appeals.
-During the initial implementation of ID/DD (KS-0224) LTSS benefits into managed care, the state must review complaint, grievance, appeal notices, and appeal logs for each MCO and data from the state or MCO operated incident management system.
-The state will use this information to implement any immediate corrective action necessary including revising notices.
-The state must review the data at least weekly for the first 90 days and then at least bi-weekly for the next 90 days.
-The state shall monitor MCO service authorization processes and participant appeals of service authorizations, reductions, or expirations, and intervene if the results of the appeals indicate broader problems in the service authorizations process.
-The state will continue to monitor these statistics throughout the demonstration period and report on them in the quarterly reports as specified in STC 77.
-Data and information regarding the beneficiary complaints, grievances, and appeals process must be made available to CMS upon request. - 64.
-Protections from Improper Institutionalizations of ID/DD Beneficiaries.
-When a beneficiary who resides in the community has been recommended for placement into a ICF/IID or nursing facility, the state must review and approve the placement before the beneficiary can be admitted into the ICF/IID or nursing facility.
+During the initial implementation of KanCare, the state must review complaint, grievance, and appeal logs for each MCO and data from the state or MCO operated incident management system, to understand what issues beneficiaries and providers are having with each of the MCOs.
+The state will use this information to implement any immediate corrective actions necessary.
+The state must review these statistics at least weekly for the first 90 days and then at least biweekly for the next 90 days.
+The state will continue to monitor these statistics throughout the demonstration period and report on them in the quarterly reports as specified in STC 79.
+Data and information regarding the beneficiary complaints, grievances, and appeals process must be made available to CMS upon request.